Myles Gaskin Player Prop Bets for NFL Week 12 | Miami vs. Carolina 11/28/2021

 Matchup vs. Carolina

-- In terms of defending against the run, the Panthers are 19th in the NFL, giving up 114.5 yards per game.
+- The Panthers give up 114.5 yards per game on the ground, the NFL's 19th-ranked rush defense.

-- The Panthers have given up eight rushing touchdowns, sixth in the NFL.
+- This year the Panthers have conceded eight rushing TDs.
+They are ranked sixth in the league in that category.

 Recent Performances

-- In last week's contest against the Jets, Gaskin carried the ball 23 times for 89 yards.
+- Against the Jets last week, Gaskin rushed 23 times for 89 yards.

-- He also caught three passes for seven yards and scored one touchdown through the air.
+- He tacked on seven yards on three receptions and caught one touchdown pass.

-- During his last three games, Gaskin has 154 rushing yards (51.3 per game) on 57 carries with one touchdown.
+- Gaskin has 154 yards on 57 carries (51.3 ypg) with one rushing touchdown over his last three games.

 Gaskin's Miami Teammates